Cognigy/Documentation/docs/en/docs/live-agent/teams.md

   <figcaption>Add Agents to Teams</figcaption>
 </figure>

-Click on **Add Agents** after checking each checkbox for all Agents needed for this team.
+Click on **Add Agents** after checking each checkbox for all Agents needed for this Team.
 Only these Agents will be able to see these Teams on their screens.

 <figure>
 <img src="{{config.site_url}}live-agent/images/LA-teams-team-ready.png" width="100%" alt="Teams Create Finish Screen" />